dags-/Mounts/README.md

 Mounts will automatically move in the direction that the player is looking (including flying up/down if enabled).

-Mounts can travel at two different speeds, one when holding a leash item, and one with any other (or no) item (both speeds are configurable).
+Mounts can travel at two different speeds, one when holding a leash item, and one with any other (or no) item in hand (both speeds are configurable).
 Global minumum and maximum speeds can be set in the config file.

 Commands
 ====